fj-morales/Getting-and-cleaning-data/CodeBook.md

    * Once identified subject and activity IDs, train and test sets were binded into a new data set called `complete_DT`.
 Train data is on top.
    * `complete_DT` first two columns were named subjectID and activityID respectively.
-     The remaining columns were named based on `features.txt` labels.
+     The remaining columns were named based on `features.txt` labels keeping the same order.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.